ViennaRSS/vienna-rss/CONTRIBUTING.md

 ## Code style guidelines

+Try to respect the code style of the code you modify.

-For Objective-C code, please try to follow the [Spotify Objective-C Coding Style](https://github.com/spotify/ios-style).
+For new Objective-C code or significant refactoring, it is advised to adopt the [Spotify Objective-C Coding Style](https://github.com/spotify/ios-style).

 For Swift code, please try to follow the [GitHub Swift Style Guide](https://github.com/github/swift-style-guide).